emberjs/rfcs/text/0000-add-template-lint-addon.md

 # Detailed design

+1. Move ember-cli-template-lint to the ember-cli org (better for contributing and getting work off one person, @rwjblue)
-Add the dependency to the app blueprint here: https://github.com/ember-cli/ember-cli/blob/master/blueprints/app/files/package.json#L19
+2. Add the dependency to the app blueprint here: https://github.com/ember-cli/ember-cli/blob/master/blueprints/app/files/package.json#L19

-Also add it to the addon blueprint, liek the eslint addon here: https://github.com/ember-cli/ember-cli/blob/master/blueprints/addon/index.js#L66
+3. Also add it to the addon blueprint, liek the eslint addon here: https://github.com/ember-cli/ember-cli/blob/master/blueprints/addon/index.js#L66

 # How We Teach This